choderalab/wetlab-protocols/Standardized_SOP/Lab_Admin/WetLab Tasks/Ordering_LabSuit-eReq-Inventory/Ordering_Inventory_via LabSuit.md

   - There is also a section where JDC may comment on your request.

 ### Changing Item to "Ordered"
-Your item has been "Approved" by JDC!
-So, order it!
+Your item has been "Approved" by JDC...So, order it!
 When you're done, go back to `Requests` LabSuit page.
 1. On the `Requests` LabSuit page, press `Approved` tab.
 There should be at least a (1) as your item has just been approved!
 ![](https://github.com/choderalab/wetlab-protocols/blob/EAG_SOP-Updates/Standardized_SOP/Lab_Admin/WetLab%20Tasks/Ordering_LabSuit-eReq-Inventory/Lab-Suit-Photos/Ordered-1.png?raw=true)

 2. Search for your item.
 On the right, there should now be a button that says `Approved` :arrow_down_small: (Before it was approved, it was in the `New` Tab and it was green and said "Approve :white_check_mark:")
 3. Press the :arrow_down_small: to access the dropdown menu: Select `Ordered` from the list of options
 ![](https://github.com/choderalab/wetlab-protocols/blob/EAG_SOP-Updates/Standardized_SOP/Lab_Admin/WetLab%20Tasks/Ordering_LabSuit-eReq-Inventory/Lab-Suit-Photos/Ordered-2.png?raw=true)
     - Your item will now be found in the "Ordered" tab!

 4. In the window of your item request, find the `PO# ____` section.
 Copy/Paste from eReq your PO# (this is important for tracking purposes).
 ![](https://github.com/choderalab/wetlab-protocols/blob/EAG_SOP-Updates/Standardized_SOP/Lab_Admin/WetLab%20Tasks/Ordering_LabSuit-eReq-Inventory/Lab-Suit-Photos/Ordered-3.png?raw=true)
     - If possible, you can also add the `Requisition #` by...
-     1. Press the name of your item.
+        - Press the name of your item.
 This will open the `Details` menu of your item.
 Here, you can edit any part of the item (that was previously filled in during "request").
-     2. Scroll down to "Order Details"
+        - Scroll down to "Order Details"
-     3. Press `______` space next to the `PO#` or `Requisition #` and enter the number.
+        - Press `______` space next to the `PO#` or `Requisition #` and enter the number.
 This can be found on your eReq Activities page, afer you order your item.
 ![](https://github.com/choderalab/wetlab-protocols/blob/EAG_SOP-Updates/Standardized_SOP/Lab_Admin/WetLab%20Tasks/Ordering_LabSuit-eReq-Inventory/Lab-Suit-Photos/Ordered-4.png?raw=true)

 ### Changing Item to "Received"

 ### Importing Bulk Ordering Requests
 ---
 ## **Lab Inventory**